AdobeDocs/commerce-webapi/src/pages/rest/modules/b2b/index.md

 # B2B Developer Guide

-Unlike the standard business-to-consumer model, <Vars.sitedatavarb2b/> (Business to Business) is designed to meet the needs of sellers (Magento merchants) whose customers are primarily companies—possibly with complex organizational structures and multiple users with various roles and levels of permission.
+Unlike the standard business-to-consumer model, <Vars.sitedatavarb2b/> (Business to Business) is designed to meet the needs of sellers (Commerce merchants) whose customers are primarily companies—possibly with complex organizational structures and multiple users with various roles and levels of permission.

 There are two basic actors in B2B model: